To work correctly, TomTom software uses location information from your device.

 Using Map Share you are able to make map corrections and report map errors.
 Your corrections, which include location information, are sent to TomTom and associated with your device or MyTomTom account, as long as this account exists.
 TomTom uses these reports to improve TomTom maps.

 (This section has been updated per December 2018)

 Roads change every day.
 To keep TomTom maps fresh, we collect information about these changes via various sources.
 One of these sources are the TomTom Mobile Mapping VANs.
 These vehicles are equipped with 360 degree camera’s, highly accurate GPS-receivers and other sensor technologies to gather information.

-TomTom only uses the imagery and the other information we capture to improve TomTom maps.
-We do not publish any of the imagery and other information on-line or make it available elsewhere.
-Some of the imagery is made available to third parties under a license contract similarly restricting use and publishing.
+TomTom only uses the imagery and the other information we capture (such as data related to shapes of roads and buildings) for our legitimate interest to improve TomTom maps.
+In the case imagery is being transferred to countries outside the European Union, TomTom protects the imagery in the best possible way via official safeguards such as EU model contracts.
+TomTom deletes the imagery when it’s no longer needed for TomTom map productions and improvements.
+We do not publish any of the imagery and other information online or make it available elsewhere.
+Some of the imagery is made available to third parties under a license contract similarly restricting use and prohibiting publishing.

 You should be aware that while you use your mobile phone to connect your device to the internet, your mobile phone may run operating system software or other apps, or use communication networks, which collect, transmit or store personal and location information.
 TomTom has no influence over this.
 For more details refer to the information and settings provided by your mobile operator and the vendors of your device and apps.

 When switched on, your device uses a mobile network that inherently contains location information about your device.
 By law, the network operator may be required to retain this location and other information for law enforcement purposes and TomTom has no influence over this.